evkx/evkx.github.io/content/models/mhero/i/i/_index.md

 - 275/65 tires on 20" rims front and 275/65 tires on 20" rims rear

-The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.
+The car has four [regular doors](../../../../technology/doors/) and a [tailgate](../../../../technology/doors/#split-tailgate) where the gate falls down.

-There is only one roof option for this model.
+There is only one roof option for this model. exterior.roof.standard.panoramic.TwoSeperatePartPartialFrontOpen.ManualCurtain

 {{< sitefiguresized thumb="models/mhero/i/i/exterior_1_st.jpg" title="MHERO I" width="1920" height="1080"  >}}